 Among all that I have recalled, I saw God (glory be to Him) on the roof of my house, with the qualities of might, majesty, and eternity.
 I saw as it were the world entire, a resplendent light, manifold and great.
 And he called me from the midst of light, in the Persian tongue, seventy times: “Ruzbihan, I have chosen you for sainthood (wilaya) and selected you for love.
 You are my friend (wali) and lover...

 This vision is reminiscent of Abu Mansur ‘Ijli and Muttahir b.
 Tahir Maqdisi Bazigh's ascension narratives.
-All were chosen for sainthood (wali), and thus becomes true lovers of God, the Beloved.
+All were chosen for sainthood (wali), and thus become true lovers of God, the Beloved.
 Baqli recalls seeing God in a form with qualities of might, majesty and eternity.
 These qualities are repeated throughout his diary, and help the reader understand what Ruzbihan was seeing and experiencing.
 God is presented as a resplendent light, another divine attribute that Baqli frequently encounters.
 Many times this light or the intimate knowledge of God is so overwhelming that Baqli becomes annihilated in its splendor.

 In his Unveiling of Secrets, Ruzbihan Baqli writes of seeing the Face of God on many occasions.
-In his entry, “On the Carpet of Oneness without a Veil” Baqli talks about seeing God “with the eyes of conscience,” and his being illuminated by the attributes of Allah.
-The entry is one of his longest and in it he says that after an hour passed, gazing into the “hidden heavens” God appeared to him, “in majesty and beauty...
+In his entry, “On the Carpet of Oneness without a Veil,” Baqli talks about seeing God “with the eyes of conscience,” and his being illuminated by the attributes of Allah.
+The entry is one of his longest and in it he says that after an hour passed, gazing into the “hidden heaven,s” God appeared to him, “in majesty and beauty...
 I saw the joy and satisfaction in the face of eternity.”
 In seeing God's Face, Baqli entered into ecstasy, crying out repeatedly as he was “annihilated in his majesty.”
 He continues to be annihilated in different aspects; annihilation of conscience, annihilation of self as he feels God's nearness to him.
 At one point God is hidden to him (“he hid from me”) and suddenly reappears (“he manifested Himself”) from the the divine essence in the world of eternity as “divine oneness and singleness.”
 Ruzbihan becomes enthralled and God calls him from beyond the throne in which he sees God completely unveiled to him.
 In this nakedness between the human soul and the Divine Beloved, God says to him,

 Ruzbihan!
 Do not shed tears at the shifting flow of the shapes of the actions, and do not doubt what you have seen; 'I am I,'your Lord, the One, the Single.
 You do not deserve that I should distress you in the oceans of unknowing.
 I am yours throughout My creation, so do not worry over anything.
 I shall convey you to the station of 'the vision of vision,' and I shall seat you on the carpet of My nearness forever, without a veil.